emese-meder/Engineering50-Final-Project/Sprint-Logs.md

 Not having concise user stories so they were getting misconstrued between groups and would need further clarification from the author of the user story.

+# Sprint 3 (Wednesday: 11:22am - Thursday 12:30pm)

+Overview: The purpose of this sprint was to focus on refactoring.
+We realised that not everyone was following the same conventions when creating features, stepdefs and page models.
+The sprint goal was to have a complete end product and get through as many slides as possible.

+Review:
+Positives-

+We got through nine tickets

+Had good momentum throughout the sprint

+Improvements-

+Sprint planning took longer than expected due to the group being distracted, sprint start was delayed.

+Most of the group didn't use Jira to track their tickets.
+Tickets had to be manually moved by others rather than the individuals handling the ticket.

+Our communication had regressed quite a bit, it was similar to the first day of the project.
+I think the group got complacement and comfortable, but the main thing is we finished the day strong